Download full report

 The Executive Summary is available in English and Japanese (日本語).

 Renewable energy has emerged as an increasingly competitive way to meet new power generation needs.
-This comprehensive Renewable Power Generation Costs in 2017 from the International Renewable Energy Agency (IRENA) highlights the latest trends for each of the main renewable power technologies, based on the latest cost and auction price data from projects around the world.
+The comprehensive Renewable Power Generation Costs in 2017 from the International Renewable Energy Agency (IRENA) highlights the trends for each of the main renewable power technologies, based on cost and auction price data from projects around the world.

 Broadly, the study finds: